yyanghly/COMP3340_GroupProject/SAC_Discrete/README.md

 python SAC.py -n=2000
 ```

-And the script used in final presentation to introduce noisy observation is
+And the script used in final presentation to introduce noisy observation is (take noise 0.01 as an example)

 ```
 python SAC.py -n=10000 -noise=0.01 -sn="SAC_noise_0.01"
 ```

-THe script used in final presentation to introduce random engine failure is:
+The script used in final presentation to introduce random engine failure is (take engine failure rate 0.1 as an example):

 ```
 python SAC.py -n=10000 -ef=0.1 -sn="SAC_engine_failure_0.1"
 ```

 ## Results